 Bosnia and Herzegovina: Mainstreaming environmental governance: linking local and national action in Bosnia and Herzegovina

-As a country emerging from conflict, BiH has made significant strides in economic stabilisation and national cohesion.
-However, the environment sector is critically stagnant and threatens to become one of the most serious obstacles on the country’s road to European integration.
-There is a lack of environmental policy and legislation, poorly developed management and implementation capacities, little public participation in environmental decision-making and a lack of reliable information and data.
-This Joint Programme aims to improve local management of environmental resources and service delivery by improving environmental governance and developing replicable models for environmental planning.
+Bosnia and Herzegovina has made significant strides in economic stabilisation and national cohesion in the two decades since the break-up of the former Yugoslavia.
+However, the environment sector is critically stagnant: there is a lack of environmental policy and legislation, poorly developed management and implementation capacities, little public participation in environmental decision-making and a lack of reliable information and data.
+The Joint Programme's goal was to boost local management of environmental resources and service delivery by improving environmental governance and developing replicable models for environmental planning.

-Interventions centre around providing capacity for developing Local Environmental Action Plans for 40 municipalities, providing seed funding for local service delivery priorities, raising the awareness and national level support for environmental action through an environmental innovation fund, and creating systems for capturing environmental data.
+Interventions centred around providing capacity for developing Local Environmental Action Plans, providing seed funding for local service delivery priorities, raising awareness and national level support for environmental action through an environmental innovation fund, and creating systems for capturing environmental data.

 JOINT PROGRAMME QUICK FACTS

 - Completion of 37 Local Environmental Action Plans (LEAPs).
 The programme had planned to implement/developed 30 LEAPs, but due to huge demand and programme savings, it was able to implement/develop seven additional LEAPs.

 - Completion of five Sustainable Energy Action Plans (SEAPs) in municipalities/cities that were motivated by the programme to join the EU Covenant of Mayors, thereby committing themselves to the EU 20-20-20 targets.